vderic/presto-kite/README.md

 ==============

 The Kite connector aloows querying data stored in Kite.
 The schema and table created in Presto is in memory only and will be removed after system restart.
-Data in kite will keep the same.
-Kite is a READ ONLY connector.
-INSERT, UPDATE, DELETE is not supported.
+Data in kite will keep the same after system reboot.
+Since Kite is a READ ONLY connector, INSERT, UPDATE, DELETE is not supported.

 Compilation
 ==============

+1. Install Java 11, Maven

-1. Compile kite-client-sdk and install to Maven
+2. Compile kite-client-sdk and install to Maven

 ```
 % git clone git@github.com:vderic/kite-client-sdk.git